 7. England vs Tunisia: A bit of football and a bit of wrestling

-This was the match where the Three Lions announced themselves to the tournament.
+This was the match where the Three Lions announced themselves to the world in the tournament.
 The young English team showed a lot of promise from the very first minute of the tournament.
 Clearly, they weren’t there to just fool around.

-Strangely, the referee, earlier in the game, awarded one of the softest penalties to Tunisia, with a player going into the books.
+Strangely, the referee, earlier in the game, awarded one of the softest penalties to Tunisia, with an English player going into the books.
 In referee’s defence, it was just a yellow card and a penalty.
 Fair play ref!

 8. Russia vs Egypt: El-Shenawy’s goalkeeping howler

 One of the first things that a goalkeeper should learn is to catch the ball.
-One of the most basic things that a goalkeeper should know is to judge when to parry and when to catch.
+One of the most basic things that a goalkeeper should know is to judge when to parry or catch.
 If you don’t get that judgement right, it could prove disastrous to your team.
-The Egypt goalkeeper, Mohamed El-Shenawy had one such moment of indecision and lack of judgement, and it did prove extremely disastrous for the Egyptians as the ball went straight into the enemy’s hands and led to a goal, after he parried what looked like a straight-forward ball from a misplaced cross, with no pressure of opponents around him.
+The Egypt goalkeeper, Mohamed El-Shenawy had one such moment of indecision and lack of judgement, and it did prove extremely disastrous for the Egyptians as the ball went straight into the enemy’s hands (legs in this case) and led to a goal, after he parried what looked like a straight-forward ball from a misplaced cross, with no pressure from the opponents around him.
 From what looked like a deadlock till that point, Egyptians went on to concede two more goals after that defensive disaster, before Mohamed Salah scored a consolation goal to make it 3-1 for Russia.
 And it was curtains for Egypt, as the last game was a dead rubber.

 Watch the goal here Fathy own goal